Uncomplicated Urinary Tract Infections

 • Sulfur-containing foods

-In older patients, symptoms such as changes in mental status or behavior may be present.[26]
-There may be unexplained lethargy, disorganized speech, or altered perception.[27]
-The most reliable indicators in older and/or frail patients are a change in mental status, abnormal urinalysis (pyuria and bacteriuria), and dysuria.[26]
-Additional symptoms may include nocturia, incontinence, or a general sense of not feeling well with no specific urinary symptoms.[28]
+Older and/or frail patients: In older patients, symptoms may include changes in mental status or behavior, such as unexplained lethargy, disorganized speech, or altered perception.[26][27]
+The most reliable indicators in these patients include changes in mental status, abnormal urinalysis (pyuria and bacteriuria), and dysuria.[26]
+Additional symptoms may include nocturia, incontinence, or a general sense of not feeling well without specific urinary symptoms.[28]

-Spinal cord-injured patients with paralysis may present with the following:
+Spinal cord–injured patients: Patients with spinal cord injuries and paralysis may present with the following symptoms:

 • Chills